-ABC’s Forever has a simple premise: Dr. Henry Morgan is a New York City Medical Examiner, and he can’t die.
+ABC’s Forever has a simple premise: Dr. Henry Morgan is a New York City Medical Examiner.
 He’s over 200 years old, and every time he suffers from something that should kill someone, he appears in water, completely unmarked, except for a bullet wound that killed him the first time.
 Having been around for so long, Morgan has picked up a few tricks along the way, including teaching himself to observe like Sherlock Holmes, and diagnose cause of death like Dr. House.

 The pilot episode opens with some irritating narration that is mercifully short-lived.
 Seriously, I’m tired of listening to fictional characters who are whining about living forever.
 Really, Dr. Morgan, cry me a river.
 At one point, we have the obligatory line about “You can’t die, but you haven’t lived in a long time.”
 Really, who writes some of these lines?